heyi-arm/pure-interface/README.md

 # pure-interface

-### This project experiments software technologies to support:
+### This project experiments Modular Programming Framework

-* Multiple implementations of software components in a modular framework
-* Build implementations as static libraries or DSOs (loadable modules)
-* Software component to route API calls to either implementation in runtime
-* Override APIs with specific implementation in both static and DSO builds
+Modular Programming Framework supports runtime selectable implementations for variant software subsystems.

+Multiple implementations of the same subsystem can be built into individual static libraries or loadable DSOs, and use constructor functions to register themselves.

+A subsystem can choose one active implementation and provide APIs to switch between implementations.

+Alternatively, subsystem can load multiple implementations and determine the APIs route in runtime.

+Also in need to pursue extreme performance the subsystem can choose one specific implementation module and build it to override subsystem API symbols directly, thus eliminate one level indirection of API calls through function pointers.

+This framework tries to minimizes dependencies to the linked list and rwlock facilities only.

 ### Abstractions: (to write a software library)